Table of Contents

 Your consumers can view your products wherever they are as long as they have a mobile phone and internet.
 It’s also a good way of keeping your subscribers updated about your latest products and offers, which can encourage them to click the link to your website or visit your physical store.

-Reach out to as many customers as possible by sharing your digital catalog link to your followers on social media.
+Reach out to as many customers as possible by sharing your digital catalog link with your followers on social media.
 You can also send it via email while giving consumers the option to click each linked product to go directly to a specific and complete product information page.
 This practice eliminates distraction for consumers; thereby, clearing the path towards making a purchase decision.

 - Cost and time-efficient